oxidane/tmuxomatic/README.md

 That's it.
 Our windowgram is ready to use.

-Either type `done` and flex will open this session file in tmux, or type `exit` and add some directions to the session file.
-The directions specify run commands, home directories, and focus state.
+Either type `done` and flex will open this session file in tmux, or type `exit` and add some directions (run commands, home directories, and focus state) to the session file.
 For more information on directions, see the example session at the start of this readme.

 #### Flex demonstration #2 -- Extend the windowgram

 For this demonstration, we modify the windowgram from the previous demonstration, using a different set of flex commands.
-The commands in this section are described in summary form.
+The commands in this demonstration are described in summary form.
+For more information on these or any other flex commands, type `help <command>` at the flex prompt.

 > Open the windowgram that we created in the above demonstration